samt07/occasio_event_assistant/README.md

 ## Option 2: Run with locally installed Jupyter Notebook.
 You must have installed Python already.
    1. Create a .env file as mentioned above
-   2. Open the Jupyter Notebook:
+   2. Install dependencies
       ```bash
+      pip install -r requirements.txt
+   3. Open the Jupyter Notebook:
+       ```bash
           jupyter lab event_assistant.ipynb
-   3. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.
+   4. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.
-   4. If the Python version is 3.13 or higher, there might be a warning message for some imports.
+   5. If the Python version is 3.13 or higher, there might be a warning message for some imports.
 These can be ignored.

 ## Option 3: Run this on Google Colab (No installation Required.)